lukechesser/Montreal-Collective/README.md

 When completed, you'll be able to run the various Grunt commands provided from the command line (look in the GruntFile.js for the additional commands).

 **Unfamiliar with `npm`?
 Don't have node installed?** That's okay. npm stands for [node packaged modules](http://npmjs.org/) and is a way to manage development dependencies through node.js.
 [Download and install node.js](http://nodejs.org/download/) before proceeding.

-## FAQs

-#### What's the difference between a startup and a company?
-Not sure.
-For the purposes of this, just pick one.
-If the business is in the +150 employee range, then it's probably a company.

-#### Can we add more categories?
-If you think there's a good category that isn't up there (like maybe 'Resources' or 'Agencies'), let me know.
-[Create an issue][create an issue] or [message me on twitter][luke twitter] and we can talk about it.

-#### Can I help you maintain the project?
-Yep!
-[Message me on twitter][luke twitter] and I'll be happy to give you some access to the repo to help out.

 ## Contributors